New Horizons for Prebiotics & Probiotics

 - Giving an overview of the clinical science behind EpiCor, a whole food fermentate of Saccharomyces cerevisiae that has been shown to work in the gut and balance immunity

-His presentation will be followed by a live Q&A session between the panel members, keynote speaker and chair.
+His presentation was followed by a live Q&A session between the panel members, keynote speaker and chair.

-Register today by clicking on the button below:
+Register by clicking on the button below to watch On-Demand: